bruno222/twilio-flex-plugin-sso/README.md

 - It uses [Twilio Functions](https://www.twilio.com/docs/runtime/functions) to orchestrate the SSO validation;
 - It uses [Twilio Sync](https://www.twilio.com/sync) for storing the Agents;
-- It uses [Twilio Verify](https://www.twilio.com/verify) to validate the authenticy of the Agents logging into Flex;
+- It uses [Twilio Verify](https://www.twilio.com/verify) to validate the authenticity of the Agents logging into Flex;
-- It uses the new [Twilio Paste](https://paste.twilio.design) - that is the base for all future Flex Plugins;
+- It uses the new [Twilio Paste](https://paste.twilio.design) - which is the base for all future Flex Plugins;

 ## Oh, before installing it:

 You need to enable [Flex UI 2.0](https://www.npmjs.com/package/@twilio/flex-ui/v/2.0.0-alpha.12)

 It is in Private beta for now.
-Please ask your Twilio Account Execute if he/she can enabled it for your account and what are the risks.
+Please ask your Twilio Account Execute if he/she can enable it for your account and what are the risks.

 ## How to install it